redhat-et/crossplane-quay/README.md

 ## Objective

 The goal of this project is to demonstrate what production-like deployment using the [Crossplane Operator](http://crossplane.io/) will look like.
-By utilizing the [AWS Provider](https://github.com/crossplane/provider-aws) we can create and configure managed resources on AWS, these can then be consumed by other services and deployments in our Openshift Cluster.
+By utilizing the [AWS Provider](https://github.com/crossplane/provider-aws) we can create and configure managed resources on AWS, these can then be consumed by other services and deployments in our Kubernetes Cluster.

 In this deployment, we will be creating the following resources in AWS: